Skip to main content

 Permissions

-If a user doesn't have access to all datasets for that Mission page they can't view anything from that page.
+If a user doesn't have access to all datasets for that Preset Report page they can't view anything from that page.
 Instead, they see an error message that explains that they need dataset access to view the page.
 To send a request for dataset access, they can select the Request dataset access button.

 Rename a Measure